Washington County, Ohio: Government

 Washington County has a 3-member Board of County Commissioners that oversee the various County departments, similar to all but 2 of the 88 Ohio counties.
-Washington County's elected commissioners are: Kevin Ritter (R), James Booth (R), and Charlie Schilling (R).
+Washington County's elected commissioners are: Eddie Place (R), James Booth (R), and Charlie Schilling (R).

 Politics

 Washington County typically votes Republican.
 In 1976, it was one of only two counties on the eastern Ohio border to vote for President Gerald Ford, and in 1996, it was the only county on the eastern border to vote for Bob Dole.
 Only five Democratic Party presidential candidates have won the county from 1856 to the present day, the most recent being Lyndon B. Johnson in his statewide & national landslide of 1964.